vincentorback/clean-wordpress-admin/README.md

 Clears out generated unwanted stuff from the wp_head hook.
 Such as feeds and WordPress version.

 ### Contextual tabs
-Remove all, remove specific or add new contextual tabs with information about how to use the interface on the current page in the WordPress admin.
+Remove all or specific contextual tabs with help and information about how to use the WordPress interface.

 ### Dashboard
 Remove dashboard metaboxes or even the whole dashboard itself.